brimdata/super/book/src/super-sql/operators/aggregate.md

 ---

-When multiple aggregate functions are specified, even without explicit field names, a record result is generated with field names implied by the functions:
+_When multiple aggregate functions are specified, even without explicit field names, a record result is generated with field names implied by the functions_
 ```mdtest-spq
 # spq
 aggregate avg(this),sum(this),count()